 Fast, Humane & Affordable Raccoon Removal Services You Can Trust!

 Raccoons are one of the most destructive types of pests that can invade your home.
 They have sharp teeth and claws and can get into just about anywhere.
 At best they might make a mess of your garbage as they scavenge for food, but at worst they can easily rip through the roof of your home and set up a nest in your attic to have their babies.
 Aside from causing damage, they can also carry disease such as rabies, raccoon roundworm, and salmonella.
 They defecate and urinate pretty much anywhere, making the spread of disease that much more likely.

-With over 10 years of experience, our licensed and insured technicians have seen a lot when it comes to wildlife removal!
+With over 10 years of experience in Toronto, our licensed and insured technicians have seen a lot when it comes to wildlife removal!
 We constantly evolve our tactics to ensure that we can continue to outsmart these critters humanely and keep both people and wildlife safe and secure.
 Our services are not only guaranteed to be fully humane, but also guaranteed to work!
 We provide written warranties on the services that we provide!

 100% Humane Service